withspectrum/spectrum/docs/workers/intro.md

 - Chronos (/ˈkroʊnɒs/) is the personification of Time in pre-Socratic philosophy
 - Hermes (/ˈhɜːrmiːz/) is the messenger god, moving between the worlds of the mortal and the divine.
 - Mercury (/ˈmɜːrkjʊri/) is the patron god of financial gain, commerce, eloquence (and thus poetry), messages/communication (including divination), travelers, boundaries, luck, trickery and thieves
-- Pluto was the ruler of the underworld in classical mythology
 - Vulcan is the god of fire, including the fire of volcanoes, metalworking, and the forge.

 ### Background jobs